wkirby-212/Touch-Control-Dock/README.md

   The UI includes some fallback logic, but older builds may behave differently.
 - Some inputs may appear “audio-capable” even if they’re not meaningful mixer channels in your workflow.
-  The group filter + favorites are the intended way to keep your tablet view clean.
+  The group filter + favorites are the intended way to keep your Touch Panel view clean.
 - Meter event formats can differ; the UI uses a conservative best-effort parse.

 ---